-OPERATION Operating mode: This defines the mode in which the heating circuit controller operates: Standby The control function is switched off (frost protection remains active); the set flow temperature is set to +5 °C Frost prot.
+Operating mode: This defines the mode in which the heating circuit controller operates:

+- Standby The control function is switched off (frost protection remains active); the set flow temperature is set to +5 °C - Frost prot.
 The frost protection function is active.
-(See Frost protection section) Setback The controller has switched to setback mode Standard The controller has switched to heating (standard) mode • Bank holida ay The controller applies the Bank holiday operating mode from the Calendar function • Holiday The controller applies the Holiday operating mode from the Calendar func- tion • Party The controller applies the Party operating mode from the Calendar function The flow te menu (but t ce The Maintenance function is active (see Maintenance function). mperature is controlled to the T.flow max. setting specified in the Heat curve the display for set flow temperature will show 5 °C).
-The Maintenance operat- emains active for three minutes after maintenance mode has been switched • Ext set flow t The flow temperature is controlled to the setting specified in the Ext. set flow temp. input variable. • Fault A break in the lead to the outside temperature sensor (captured tempera-
+(See Frost protection section) - Setback The controller has switched to setback mode - Standard The controller has switched to heating (standard) mode - Bank holiday The controller applies the Bank holiday operating mode from the Calendar function - Holiday The controller applies the Holiday operating mode from the Calendar function - Party The controller applies the Party operating mode from the Calendar function - Maintenance The Maintenance function is active (see Maintenance function).

+The flow temperature is controlled to the T.flow max. setting specified in the Heat curve menu (but the display for set flow temperature will show 5 °C).
+The Maintenance operating mode remains active for three minutes after maintenance mode has been switched off.

-• Fault A break in the lead to the outside temperature sensor (captured temperature > 100 °C) would cause the heating circuit to shut down.
+- Ext set flow t The flow temperature is controlled to the setting specified in the Ext. set flow temp. input variable. - Fault A break in the lead to the outside temperature sensor (captured temperature > 100 °C) would cause the heating circuit to shut down.
 In the worst-case scenario, that could cause the system to be damaged by frost.
 To prevent that, if the outdoor temperatures are clearly too high, then the heating circuit is operated according to a fixed outside temperature of 0 °C, and Fault is displayed under Operation.

 The operating mode displayed in the Parameters menu is only the internal setting of the controller.
 In the internal operating status, there is also the Time/auto operating mode, in which the Time condition status is active.
 If a room sensor (RAS, RASPT, RAS-PLUS or RAS-F) is defined in the input variables, then the internal operating mode RAS is displayed instead.
-The operating mode set on the room sensor is then displayed under that.
+The operating mode which is actually active can be seen in the output variables.